How to Make Big Concrete Button Hooks – Easy DIY

 How to make big concrete button hooks

+The key to making these large concrete buttons is using a drip tray as the mold.
+If you don’t have any drip trays you can use this sand mold tutorial to make something similar.
 Depending on the type of drip trays you’re using you may need to get rid of some of the lettering.
-My small drip tray only had a small, slightly raised print on the bottom, but the larger tray had a whole bunch of large raised letters on the bottom.
+My small drip tray only had a slightly raised print on the bottom, but the larger tray had a whole bunch of large raised letters on the bottom.
 Not quite what I wanted on my concrete button hooks.
 Just use some 80-grit sandpaper to get rid of those markings.

 Measure the depth of your drip trays.
 My small drip tray is 3 cm deep, while the larger one is just under 4cm deep.
 Cut a piece of scrap wood that’s 5 – 6 cm (2″) longer than the depth.